 Shopify has got many packages to choose from and luckily, they provide full customer support for any package you wish to go for.
 They have provided email, phone and live chat options to choose from when contacting them.
 Whichever works best for you, you are at liberty to choose.

-The best part is, they offer 24/7, so you could buzz their phone line and someone will be there to attend to your issues, or you could use the live chat or email in order to attach graphic details.
+The best part is, that they offer 24/7, so you could buzz their phone line and someone will be there to attend to your issues, or you could use the live chat or email in order to attach graphic details.

 WooCommerce isn’t an independent platform as a CMS provider, they have got no official support platform.
 But you get some helpful tips when along the way when opening an eCommerce store for dropshipping.